Optimizing Rank for High-Fidelity Implicit Neural Representations: A Stable Rank Perspective on Spectral Bias

 \textbf{Activation-Level Interventions:} While input-level methods improve INR performance by indirectly increasing stable rank, they fail to overcome the intrinsic low-frequency bias.
 A direct approach targets the activations themselves to counter rank diminishing with depth.
 Normalization, particularly Batch Normalization (BN), has been shown to aid INR training for ReLU networks~\citep{cai2024batch,cai2024towards}, likely by enhancing the isotropy of $\operatorname{colspace}(H_l)$ and thus raising the stable rank~\citep{daneshmand2020batch} (\textit{see \autoref{fig:tiger_rank}}).
 Alternatively, modifying activation functions can promote high-frequency learning.
 Sinusoidal Representation Networks (SIRENs)~\citep{sitzmann2020implicit} use $\sin(\cdot)$ activations and specialized initialization to maintain gradient stability and represent high frequencies~\citep{ramasinghe2022beyond}, effectively increasing $\operatorname{rank}(H_l)$ but at the cost of greater tuning complexity.
-While normalization with ReLU still does not perform on par with specialized activation functions, and the later requiring careful initialization and hyperparameters, they show the possible impact of implicitly improving the stable rank of the model's updates.